Efficient Policy Iteration for Robust Markov Decision Processes via Regularization: How to read appendix

-\begin{enumerate} \item All the proofs of the main body of the paper is presented in the section \ref{app:srLp} and \ref{app:timeComplexitySection}. \item Section \ref{app:pvarianceSection} contains helper results for section \ref{app:srLp}.
+\item Section \ref{app:relatedWork} contains related work. \item Section \ref{app:properties} contains additional properties and results that couldn't be included in the main section for the sake of clarity and space.
+Many of the results in the main paper is special of results in this section. \item Section \ref{app:ForbiddenTransition} contains the discussion on zero transition kernel (forbidden transitions). \item Section \ref{app:UCRL} contains a possible connection this work to UCRL. \item Section \ref{app:experiments} contains additional experimental results and a detailed discussion. \item All the proofs of the main body of the paper is presented in the section \ref{app:srLp} and \ref{app:timeComplexitySection}. \item Section \ref{app:pvarianceSection} contains helper results for section \ref{app:srLp}.
 Particularly, it discusses $p$-mean function $\omega_p$ and $p$-variance function $\kappa_p$. \item Section \ref{app:waterPouringSection} contains helper results for section \ref{app:srLp}.
-Particularly, it discusses $L_p$ water pouring lemma, necessary to evaluate robust optimal Bellman operator (learning) for $\mathtt{s}$-rectangular $L_p$ robust MDPs. \item Section \ref{app:timeComplexitySection} contains time complexity proof for model based algorithms. \item Section \ref{app:SALpQL} develops Q-learning machinary for $(\mathtt{sa})$-rectangular $L_p$ robust MDPs based on the results in the main section.
-It is not used in the main body or anywhere else, but this provides a good understanding for algorithms proposed in section \ref{app:ModelBasedAlgorithms} for $(\mathtt{sa})$-rectangular case. \item Section \ref{app:ModelBasedAlgorithms} contains model based algorithms for $\mathtt{s}$ and $(\mathtt{sa})$-rectangular $L_p$ robust MDPs.
+Particularly, it discusses $L_p$ water pouring lemma, necessary to evaluate robust optimal Bellman operator (learning) for $\mathtt{s}$-rectangular $L_p$ robust MDPs. \item Section \ref{app:timeComplexitySection} contains time complexity proof for model based algorithms. \item Section \ref{app:SALpQL} develops Q-learning machinery for $(\mathtt{sa})$-rectangular $L_p$ robust MDPs based on the results in the main section.
+It is not used in the main body or anywhere else, but this provides a good understanding for algorithms proposed in section \ref{app:ModelBasedAlgorithms} for $(\mathtt{sa})$-rectangular case. \item Section \ref{app:ModelBasedAlgorithms} contains model-based algorithms for $\mathtt{s}$ and $(\mathtt{sa})$-rectangular $L_p$ robust MDPs.
 It also contains, remarks for special cases for $p=1,2,\infty$. \end{enumerate}